 You could also spend a night at the lovely Oak Bay Resort in Victoria and take a ferry or seaplane to Vancouver.
 In fact, This would be the bucket list trip of a lifetime!

-Later in the afternoon, you'll be served snacks and choice of beverage.
+Later in the afternoon, you'll be served snacks and your choice of beverage.

-Before arriving at your destination, you'll be served mouthwatering warm cookies.
+Before arriving at your destination, you'll be served mouthwatering warm oatmeal raisin cookies with honey.

 I've been blessed to take two different routes with Rocky Mountaineer.
 If you'd like to read more about the whole experience, check out my first trip, First Passage to the West through the Canadian Rockies, and my last trip, Journey Through the Clouds.